top of page

 Impact on Tennis Players

 Clay courts offer less stress on the body, and players can handle longer matches without getting exhausted easily.
-The surface allows for a great deal of defensive and athletic play where players have to slide, dive, and stretch more than on other surfaces.
+It allows for a great deal of defensive and athletic play where players have to slide, dive, and stretch more than on other surfaces.

 3. Grass Court Surfaces